-Procurement Depository
+Central Depository

-- 26. (1) The Office shall establish a database, to be known as the "Procurement Depository", to which suppliers or contractors can submit information with respect to, among other things, their qualifications and experience. - (2) The Procurement Depository shall be accessible by the public for viewing. - (3) A supplier or contractor who submits information to the Procurement Depository shall be responsible for ensuring its accuracy. - (4) In conducting its due diligence, pursuant to section 29(1)(e), a procuring entity may require a supplier or contractor who has submitted information to the Procurement Depository to confirm the accuracy of the information submitted.
+- 26. (1) The Office shall establish a database, to be known as the "Central Depository", whereby suppliers or contractors can submit information with respect to their qualifications and experience. - (2) The Central Depository shall be accessible by the public for viewing. - (3) A supplier or contractor who submits information to the Central Depository shall be responsible for ensuring its accuracy. - (4) In conducting its due diligence, pursuant to clause 30(1)(e), a procuring entity may require a supplier or contractor who has submitted information to the Central Depository to confirm the accuracy of the information submitted.